- Plesk for Linux

 On Linux systems, you can install any PHP version you need and then make it available in Plesk by registering it with the

-To add the support for an arbitrary PHP version in Plesk:
+To add an arbitrary PHP version in Plesk:

 - Install the desired PHP version on your server.
 For installation guidelines, refer to the official PHP documentation available at http://php.net/manual/en/install.php.
 In brief, the installation includes the following main steps.

-Warning: These steps are provided for demonstration purposes only.
+Warning: These steps are provided for demonstration purposes only and not supported by Plesk.
 Depending on your operating system and the desired configuration, installation steps can differ significantly.
 When you install an additional PHP version on your server, read the official PHP documentation on installation.

 - Connect to the server via SSH

 Install C compiler and XML library with the following commands:

 # yum install gcc -y && yum install libxml2-devel -y

 Debian based OSes:

 # apt-get install build-essential && apt-get install libxml2-dev